Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 Unless you are staying overnight on Miyajima, start heading back in the late afternoon.
 The standard return route is the JR Miyajima Ferry back to Miyajimaguchi, followed by the JR Sanyo Line to Hiroshima Station, and then the Shinkansen back to Osaka or Kyoto.

-These practical details can make or break a Hiroshima day trip from Osaka or Kyoto.
+These practical details can make or break a smooth day:

-• This is a physically and emotionally full day: The museum takes time, and Miyajima adds more walking than many travelers expect.
-Keep your schedule realistic.
+• This is a physically and emotionally full day: The museum is heavy, and Miyajima adds more walking than many travelers expect.
+Wear comfortable shoes and avoid overloading the itinerary.

 Frequently Asked Questions